 Starts at $399/user/month Trial: Yes Free Plan: Yes

-7. IntelliHR — Best for: Companies using multiple systems to manage HR processes
+7. IntelliHR — Good for businesses using multiple HR software

 Available on